tagspaces/documentation/docs/extensions/md-editor.md

 ## Features

 - **WYSIWYG** Markdown editing
-- embedding images, also as data URLs
+- Embedding images, also as data URLs
-- support for emojis 🍒
+- Support for emojis 🍒
-- support for tables
+- Support for tables
-- simple text _formatting_ and headers
+- Simple text _formatting_ and headers
-- copy and paste markdown text
+- Copy and paste markdown text
-- support math expressions
+- Support for math expressions
-- reading aloud the text content of the document
+- Reading aloud the text content of the document
-- visualizing the markdown header structure as mindmap
+- Visualizing the markdown header structure as a mind map

 ![Screenshot of the markdown editor](/media/extensions/md-editor-menu.png)